VijayKumarMidde/BufferOverflow/README.md

-# Simple Buffer Overflow Techniques
+# Classic Buffer Overflow Techniques

 Sample exploits for a set of trivial vulnerable programs.
 The goal of all exploits is to launch '/bin/sh' as root.
 Each exploit script prepares the appropriate malicious input and launches the vulnerable program with it to get a shell.
 The exploits are launched from a non-root shell.